msystang/FavoriteMe/README.md

 ## App Description

 FavoriteMe is an iOS app that allows users to choose from a selection of APIs and pick their favorite items.
-This project is the Comprehensive Technical Assessment for the Pursuit.org's yearlong iOS Fellowship program.
+This project is the Comprehensive Technical Assessment for the Pursuit.org's year-long iOS Fellowship program.
 This Firebase-backed project has the following functionality:

 - Users can create new accounts.
 When creating a new account, a user can choose which "experience" they want, as explained in the **API** section below.
 - Users can log in, log out, and open the app into their specified experience if they are already logged in.